 Wet manure facilities are either included under a State-issued LAS General Permit or an NPDES General Permit.
 A small number of wet manure operations have an individual NPDES permit.
 Dry manure facilities are not required to obtain permits.
 None of the wet manure or dry manure facilities have discharges.
-Presently, there are no wet or dry manure CAFOs located in the watersheds of the listed segments in the Chattahoochee River Basin, and therefore they were not provided a WLA.
+Presently, there are no permitted CAFOs located in the watersheds of the listed segments in the Chattahoochee River Basin, and therefore no WLAs were provided.